Optimal Thinning of MCMC Output: Empirical Assessment: Additional Results

 Membrane depolarisation is triggered by an electrical event.
 This causes calcium to enter through LCCs into the dyadic space, producing a local rise in Ca concentration, sufficient to activate RyRs.
 This process engages a feedback, whereby Ca release from the SR causes more RyR opening events.
 As the released Ca diffuses into the cytosol, most of it becomes buffered, but some ions remain free and underpin the Ca transient.
 Recovery following Ca release is driven by SERCA, which re-sequesters Ca into the SR, and NCX and PMCA which extrude calcium across the sarcolemma.
 This returns the cell to is initial conditions, ready for the next electrical stimulation.

-The Hinch model describes the nonlinear, time-dependent interaction of the four Ca handling transporters (LCC, PMCA, RyR and SERCA) and lumped buffering by a system of 6 ODEs whose parameter is $d=38$ dimensional.
-The model provides a simplified four-state model describing the interaction between LCC and RyR within the dyadic space.
-Here, only three states are simulated due to a conservation of mass constraint.
-The remaining differential equations describe calcium concentration in the sarcoplasmic reticulum and the cytosol, and the calcium bound to cytosolic buffers.
-Of these state variables, only the concentration of free calcium in the cytosol can be experimentally observed.
+The Hinch model describes the nonlinear, time-dependent interaction of the four Ca handling transporters (LCC, PMCA, RyR and SERCA) and lumped buffering by a system of 7 ODEs whose parameter is $d=38$ dimensional.
+The first three differential equations provide a simplified four-state model describing the interaction between LCC and RyR within the dyadic space; here, only three states are simulated due to a conservation of mass constraint.
+The remaining four differential equations describe: calcium concentration in the sarcoplasmic reticulum and the cytosol, the calcium bound to cytosolic buffers and calcium current across the cellular membrane.
+Of these state variables, only the concentration of free calcium in the cytosol and the transmembrane current can be experimentally observed.